mpedramfar/Lean-game-maker/INSTALL.md

 ## Install `Lean-game-maker`

-Install [`nodejs`](https://nodejs.org/en/download/) and clone the repository.
+Install [`nodejs`](https://nodejs.org/en/download/) and [`gettext`](https://www.gnu.org/software/gettext/), if it's not already installed.
+Clone the repository.
 Inside the virtual environment and in the root folder of the repository, type
 ```bash
 cd src/interactive_interface
 npm install .